Skip to content

 Interactive REPL

 The openkoi chat command starts an interactive session with full agent capabilities.
+Every chat session is tracked — transcripts are saved automatically and sessions can be resumed later.

 Startup Banner